 Discovering the vast Serengeti

-A fabulous walk the next morning takes us onto the far-stretching plains.
+A fabulous walk the next morning takes us onto the far-stretching Serengeti plains.
 We have a picnic brunch on a kopje with eland grazing nearby and plenty of birds and agama lizards to watch.

 A long line of zebra steadily stream past on their way to meet the larger herds already gathering on the horizon, lured by the scent of rain.
 Walking at a steady pace we pass through groves and get out onto the plains with hyena skulking in small depressions and giraffe grazing on the acacia and balentis.